tang-jie/AvatarMQ/README.md

 **AvatarMQ English Introduction:**

-AvatarMQ is a distributed message queuing system based on Netty(java nio framework), which supports message routing and delivery between multiple producers and multiple consumers.
+AvatarMQ is a distributed message queue system based on Netty(java nio framework), which supports message routing and delivery between multiple producers and multiple consumers.

 1. A number of consumers can form a consumer cluster, the producer can send messages to this consumer cluster.
 And each consumer only consumes the message that is sent by the producer.